MILLION GIRLS MOONSHOT

 The Intel Foundation and the Gordon and Betty Moore Foundation have joined STEM Next Opportunity Fund and the Charles Stewart Mott Foundation to launch the Million Girls Moonshot.
 The effort is designed to engage 1 million school-age girls in the United States in STEM (science, technology, engineering and math) learning opportunities over the next five years.
 The organizations will provide grant funding and in-kind resources to Mott-funded afterschool networks in all 50 states to increase access to hands-on, immersive STEM learning experiences.

 The Wyoming Afterschool Alliance is using the funds to help afterschool programs in the state provide STEM education.
 Partners include the University of Wyoming Coe Center for Innovation, 4-H, Wyoming Women’s Foundation, and the John P. Ellbogen Foundation.
-Projects include the MakeHER Scholar Program, the UW Science Initiative, COWGIRLS in STEM, and Leap into Science.
+Projects include the MakeHER Scholar Program, the UW Science Initiative, COWGIRLS in STEM, Leap into Science, and more.